spotify/testing-game/README.md

 ## Background

 This script was made to "gameify" testing at Spotify and to continue encouraging Test-Driven Development.
-A secondary, less noble motive is plain narcissism: brag about how much unit tests you've written!

 ## How It Works

 The script uses the current working directory to find files it could possibly read (such as `.m`, `.mm` and `.java` files) and performs a `git blame` on these files in order to match tests written to the developers that wrote them.
-The owner of the method name of the test is considered the developer that wrote that.
+The owner of the method name of the test is considered the developer that wrote it.

 ## Usage